All documents

 A backup is a snapshot of database data taken at a specific point in time.
 Backups are used to restore data in case of operational errors or failures.
 The backup mechanism is designed to protect data, enable recovery in the event of failures, and meet compliance and security requirements in a cloud environment.

-The Backup feature allows you to configure, operate, and monitor backup operations for databases.
+The Backup feature allows you to configure, operate, and monitor backup operations for database clusters.
 You can:

 • Enable or disable backups for a database cluster.